nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-3a.
+4a.
 The given index is invalid

-> 3a1.
+> 4a1.
 TaskManager shows an error message
   Use case resumes at step 2

-3b.
+6a.
 The given field tag is empty

-> 3b1.
+> 6b1.
 TaskManager asks to add to the field instead
-> 3b2.
-User confirms addition
+> 6b2.
+User types new addition
-> 3b3.
+> 6b3.
 TaskManager adds to the specified field

+8a.
+User did not edit

+> 8a1.
+TaskManager asks user to edit
+> 8a2.
+User types edit
+> 8a3.
+TaskManager edits
+  Use case ends

 <br>
 #### Use case: Delete task